Nicholas School Information Technology - Policies

 - and to budget accurately for computer purchases.

 Computers are selected from the Blue Level of the Duke Computer Purchasing Program negotiated with Dell, Lenovo and Apple.
 Other models in the program may be ordered.
 Nicholas IT contributes the cost of an equivalent Blue Level model plus the applicable standard warranty.
 The user must pay the cost difference using other Duke funds.
 This additional funding is considered to be part of the fully depreciated cost of the device and will not be reimbursed when the device is next refreshed.
 Computers are the property of Nicholas IT, and must be turned in when a new computer is provided.
 These computers cannot be retained for use as a second faculty/staff machine, nor purchased for personal use.
-Nicholas IT will decide if they will be re-purposed for other uses, such as for graduate students without other resources.
+Nicholas IT will determine if they will be re-purposed for other uses, such as for graduate students without other resources.

 When purchasing computers from startup or grant funds, Nicholas IT will help you make selections that will satisfy your requirements and also assure quality support.
 In most cases the negotiated models and prices on the Duke Computer Purchase Program are sufficient.
 However, Nicholas IT can assist with customizations, when needed.

 Nicholas IT will appropriately configure computers to perform the administrative tasks associated with the staff/faculty position at the Nicholas School.
 For example, Microsoft Office Professional is installed.
-Additional software licenses must be covered by the user [opens in new tab].
+Additional software licenses must be covered by the user.